 JVET-O0071

 In this test, a combined IBC/Palette mode is tested.
 A special palette index indicates that the predictor for the current sample is copied from IBC prediction.
 Otherwise the sample is from palette predictor.

+In this test, the first available merge candidate is always employed to generate the IBC prediction.
+Therefore, the signalling of IBC motion information could be avoided to reduce the overhead bits.

 JVET-O0120

 In this CE, a line-based CG palette mode, which reduces the buffer to store index values, index maps in HEVC palette mode, is tested.
 A palette mode coded CU is divided into multiple line segments (line coefficient group (CG)) of m samples based on the traverse scan mode, as shown in Figure 2.
 The coefficient parsing, i.e., parsing the index runs, palette index values, and quantized colors, are done sequentially for each line CG.